gernotnikolaus/PLUS_softwaredev_2024_/README.md

 # Assignment 02: conda
 No errors were encountered and the recreation of the environments worked out without any problems.
-- The two files were downloaded and moved to the exercise directory
+- The two files were downloaded and moved to the exercise directory,
-- The terminal is set to the path to this directory
+- the terminal is set to the path to this directory,
 - and then the presented code is runned to recreate the environments

 ## creating and activating the software_dev_v1.yml environment